-All land divisions development shall be in conformance with the policies and design standards established by this chapter and with applicable standards in the city's public facility master plan and city design standards and specifications.
-In reviewing applications for land division development, the City Engineer shall take into consideration any approved development land divisions and the remaining development potential of adjacent properties.
-All street, water, sanitary sewer, storm drainage and utility plans associated with any development land division must be reviewed and approved by the City Engineer prior to construction.
-All streets, driveways or storm drainage connections to another jurisdiction's facility or right-of-way must be reviewed by the appropriate jurisdiction as a condition of the preliminary plat and when required by law or intergovernmental agreement shall be approved by the appropriate
+All development shall be in conformance with the policies and design standards established by this chapter and with applicable standards in the City's public facility master plans and City design standards and specifications.
+In reviewing applications for development, the City Engineer shall take into consideration any approved development and the remaining development potential of adjacent properties.
+All street, water, sanitary sewer, storm drainage and utility plans associated with any development must be reviewed and approved by the City Engineer prior to construction.
+All streets, driveways or storm drainage connections to another jurisdiction's facility or right-of-way must be reviewed by the appropriate jurisdiction as a condition of the preliminary plat and when required by law or intergovernmental agreement shall be approved by the appropriate jurisdiction.

-- A. Compliance with this chapter is required for all development including land divisions, site plan and design review, master plan, detailed development plan and conditional use applications and all public improvements. - B. Compliance with this chapter is also required for new construction or additions which exceed fifty percent of the existing square footage, of all single and two-family dwellings living space., except Garages, carports, sheds, and porches may not be included in the calculation if these spaces are not living spaces.
+- A. Compliance with this chapter is required for all development including land divisions, site plan and design review, master plan, detailed development plan and conditional use applications and all public improvements.
+Minor Site Plan and Design Review applications shall not be subject to this chapter unless improvements are proposed within the right-of-way. - B. Compliance with this chapter is also required for new construction or additions which exceed fifty percent of the existing square footage of all single and two-family dwellings living space.
+Garages, carports, sheds, and porches may not be included in the calculation if these spaces are not living spaces.
 Accessory dwelling units are not subject to compliance with this chapter.
-All applicable single and two 2-family dwellings shall provide any necessary dedications, easements or agreements as identified in the transportation system plan and this chapter, subject to constitutional limitations.
-In addition, the frontage of the site shall comply with the following prioritized standards identified in this chapter the street frontage must be improved to include the following priorities for improvements: - 1.
+All applicable single and two -family dwellings shall provide any necessary dedications, easements or agreements as identified in the transportation system plan and this chapter, subject to constitutional limitations.
+In addition, the street frontage must be improved to include the following priorities for improvements: - 1.
 Improve street pavement, construct curbs, gutters, sidewalks and planter strips; and - 2.
 Plant street trees.

 The cost of compliance with the standards identified in 16.12.011.B.1 and 16.12.011.B.2 is calculated based on the square footage valuation from the State of Oregon Building Codes Division and limited to ten percent of the total construction costs.
-The value of the alterations and improvements as determined by the community development director is based on the entire proposed construction project and not individual building permits.
+The value of the alterations and improvements is based on the proposed construction project and not individual building permits.
 The entire proposed construction project includes engineering and consulting fees and construction costs.
-It does not include permit fees, recording fees, or any work associated with dedications or easements.
-It is the responsibility of the applicant to submit to the community development director the value of the required improvements.
+It does not include permit fees, recording fees, or any work associated with drafting or recording dedications or easements.